dd010101/vyos-jenkins/readme.md

 host.
 Thus don't share the Jenkins with other projects and ideally don't share the operating system with anything else either.
 This risk isn't likely, but it does exist since you will execute code from GitHub under the jenkins user.

-The hardware requirements are significant - 8GB RAM, 200GB HDD and appropriate CPU.
-You will need 16GB of RAM but this doesn't need to be RAM, you can do 8GB RAM + 8GB swap, and you will still get good performance this way.
+The hardware requirements are significant - 8GB RAM, 150GB HDD and appropriate CPU.
+You will need 16GB of RAM if you want to run many builds all at once (like with `seed-jobs.sh build`) but this doesn't need to be RAM, you can do 8GB RAM + 8GB swap, and you will still get good performance this way.

 The build system was designed to use 3 or more machines that's why some steps may seem a bit unusual.
 This guide merges everything to single host under single user to make it simpler and faster to get started.